Smashing localizations of rings of weak global dimension at most one: Homological epimorphisms for dg algebras

 \section{Homological epimorphisms for dg algebras}

-Next we shall consider smashing localizations at the level of models, which for us means dg algebras and dg modules over them.
+Next we shall consider smashing localizations at the level of model categories, which for us always means dg algebras and dg modules over them (see Appendix~\ref{sec:homotopy-dg} for details).
 The advantage is that building on Pauksztello's definition of a homological epimorphism of dg algebras and the results in~\cite{NS09}, a smashing localization turns out to be always given by a certain tensor product, even if the triangulated category in question is not tensor triangulated.
 Later on we will show that for derived categories of rings of weak global dimension at most one everything simplifies to the notion of classical (homological) epimorphisms of ordinary rings.